Splunk Observability Cloud

 8. Add the following **Custom Headers**:

-* `X-SF-Token: {TOKEN}`.
-Enter your Splunk Observability Cloud access token created in [step 1](#step-1-create-a-splunk-observability-cloud-access-token).
+* `X-SF-Token`: your Splunk Observability Cloud access token from [Prerequisites](#prerequisites).

 * `Content-Type`: `application/x-protobuf`.